shergreen/shergreen.github.io/_pages/theory-seminar.md

 {% include base_path %}

 In the fall semester of 2018, Kimmy Cushman and I started a theoretical/computation/statistical methods in physics seminar for graduate students.
-I'll try to add resources from this series as they are generated.
+I've added resources from the talks in this series below.

 Seminar Topics
 ===